Our thanks to all those who supported Team SPELD NZ in the Southern Cross Round the Bays 2026!

 with Bayley Garnham & Family

-A free webinar for SPELD NZ members
+A free recorded webinar for SPELD NZ members

-Back by popular demand!
 Hear how Bailey managed to overcome the challenges of dyspraxia and dysgraphia: What worked, what didn’t and how family is at the heart of his success.

-Bayley and his parents and grandparents will share their inspiring stories and advice to other families and young people.
+Bayley and his parents and grandparents share their inspiring stories and advice to other families and young people.

 SPELD NZ AGM 2023